Clemapfel/autodocs.jl/README.md

 # autodocs.jl

-Provides the `@autodocs` macro, which, if invoked at the end of a Julia file, will generate basic documentation for all declared Julia objects (functions, structs, macros, etc.) up until that point.
+Provides the `@autodocs` macro, which, if invoked at the start of a module declaration, will generate basic documentation for all declared Julia objects (functions, structs, macros, etc.) in that module.
 If an object already has documentation, it will be expanded (but not overwritten).

-This allows lazy developers to raise their documentation level to the bare minimum, while more motivated developers can skip writing all the boilerplate  and stick to the actual description of functions.
+This allows lazy developers to raise their documentation level to the bare minimum, while more motivated developers can skip writing all the boilerplate and stick to the actual description of objects and their functionality

 # Features
 + output can be used with `Documenter.jl`